mikependon/RepoDB.NET/_posts/2020-04-06-what-will-make-you-choose-repodb-over-dapper.md

 Dapper is lightweight but will drag you to the most complex-level of code development.
 It is always tedious to write raw-SQLs and it is hard to maintain due to the fact that it is not a compiler friendly.
 In addition, to obtain necessary task, you need to implement necessary features.

-RepoDb is a very easy-to-use ORM with enough feature sets that you can play on.
+RepoDB is a very easy-to-use ORM with enough feature sets that you can play on.

 ###### Performance

-RepoDb is faster than Dapper, enough reason to choose this library if the only factor is performance.
+RepoDB is faster than Dapper, enough reason to choose this library if the only factor is performance.

-> RepoDb is the fastest ORM in .NET.
+> RepoDB is the fastest ORM in .NET.
 This claim is supported by the official run of the community-approved ORM bencher [RawDataAccessBencher](https://github.com/FransBouma/RawDataAccessBencher).

 ###### Efficiency

-RepoDb is more efficient than Dapper (same claim as in Performance).
+RepoDB is more efficient than Dapper (same claim as in Performance).

 ###### Experience